DanaV4/DanaV4/README.md

 _ 😄 Pronouns ~ (she/her)

-_ 🌻 a little fact about me ~ Two things that make me feel ready to start my day with full productivity، Wake up in the morning and walk.
+_ 🌻 a little fact about me ~ Two things that make me feel ready to start my day with full productivity.
+Wake up in the morning and walk.

 <!---
 DanaV4/DanaV4 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.